-- Confine residential development within the defined urbansettlement boundaries as depicted on Map 1 ofto Clause 21.12 Aireys Inlet to Eastern View Framework Map, and retain the larger vegetated rural residential allotments outside the more densely settled township areas as buffers to the surrounding forest and National Park. - Recognise that the townships have limited growth opportunities due to bushfire risk, environmental and physical limitations and the desire to protect and enhance the preferred neighbourhood character. - Maintain and enhance the vegetated landscape and encourage its dominance over the built environment. - Encourage new development that displays a coastal style of architecture, maintains a low rise building height and blends with the surrounding landscape. - Limit the size and footprint of dwellings and hard surfaces so buildings can be screened by vegetation set_back from buildings to provide fire safety and so that a sense of space around buildings is maintained. - Discourage the establishment of private recreational structures which indecrease hard surface areas available for the retention or planting of vegetation, such as tennis courts and swimming pools.
+- Confine residential development within the defined settlement boundaries as depicted on Map 1 to Clause 21.12 - Aireys Inlet to Eastern View Framework Map, and retain the larger vegetated allotments outside the township areas as buffers to the surrounding forest and National Park. - Recognise that the townships have limited growth opportunities due to bushfire risk, environmental and physical limitations and the desire to protect and enhance the preferred neighbourhood character. - Maintain and enhance the vegetated landscape and encourage its dominance over the built environment. - Encourage new development that displays a coastal style of architecture, maintains a low rise building height and blends with the surrounding landscape. - Limit the size and footprint of dwellings and hard surfaces so buildings can be screened by vegetation set back from buildings to provide fire safety and so that a sense of space around buildings is maintained. - Discourage the establishment of private recreational structures which decrease areas available for the retention or planting of vegetation, such as tennis courts and swimming pools. - Encourage a reasonable sharing of views of significant landscape features from private land. - Ensure new development provides good pedestrian connectivity both within the development and to the surrounding areas, including the beaches, forest and local commercial centres.

-- Encourage a reasonable sharing of views of significant landscape features from private land. - Ensure new development provides good pedestrian connectivity both within the development and to the surrounding areas, including the beaches, forest and local businesscommercial centres. - Ensure that roads and footpaths retain an informal appearance, with preference to gravel surfaces where practical and alternatives to standard bitumen and concrete kerb and channel drainage. - Encourage the undergrounding of powerlines.
+- Ensure that future roadworks and pathways (either gravel or sealed surfaces of a suitable colour, material and texture) retain the informal character and appearance established in the Aireys Inlet to Eastern View Neighbourhood Character Study, 2004. - Ensure that roads and footpaths retain an informal appearance, with preference to gravel surfaces where practical and alternatives to standard bitumen and concrete kerb and channel drainage. - Encourage the undergrounding of powerlines.